SBLJ Submission guidelines

 Currently accepting submissions for Volume 8, "Moon Drunk," to be published in Fall 2022.
 "Moon Drunk" takes inspiration from Tom Waits' song "Drunk on the Moon," so extra points if your submission gives us a vibe Mr. Rain Dog would be proud of.
 Send Submissions by August 1.
 Send submissions to: firstname.lastname@example.org.

 We accept short stories under 5,000 words.
 We will consider one short story per author per submission period.
 Poets may submit up to three poems per submission period.
 Please only submit to one genre per submission period.
 We do not accept memoir.
 Lyrics are by invitation only.
+We publish two issues yearly in print.

 Your submission should include: